aatishb/patterncollider/README.md

 Special thanks to [Arkarup Bannerjee](https://www.arkarup.com/), [Shefali Nayak](https://shefalinayak.com/), [Vijay Ravikumar](https://this-vijay.github.io/), and [Connie Sun](https://www.cartoonconnie.com/) for their helpful feedback & suggestions.

-## What is this?
+## What Is This?

 Pattern Collider is a tool for exploring quasiperiodic tiling patterns.
 Every pattern that you create with Pattern Collider has a custom URL that you can bookmark & share.

-Learn more by watching the Minute Physics video.
+Learn more about how it works by watching the Minute Physics video.

-Patterns are *periodic* if they repeat themselves as you slide the pattern over in some direction.
-Conversely, a *nonperiodic* pattern will never repeat itself when you slide in any direciton. *Quasiperiodic patterns* are a special type of nonperiodic patterns that appear periodic when you view a small patch, but as you grow the pattern outwards you find that it never repeats itself.
-The most famous example of a quasiperiodic tiling is the [Penrose Tiling](https://en.wikipedia.org/wiki/Penrose_tiling), but there are infinitely many examples that you can create with this tool.
+Patterns are **periodic** if they repeat themselves as you slide the pattern over in some direction.
+Conversely, a **nonperiodic** pattern will never repeat itself when you slide in any direciton. **Quasiperiodic** patterns are a special class of nonperiodic pattern that appear periodic when you view a small patch, but as you grow the pattern outwards you find that it never repeats itself.
+The most famous example of a quasiperiodic tiling is the [Penrose Tiling](https://en.wikipedia.org/wiki/Penrose_tiling).

 Pattern Collider is based on the multigrid method of creating quasiperiodic patterns, discovered by the mathematician Nicolaas Govert de Bruijn.

-Here's the basic idea.
-Say you have a bunch of lines that intersect.
+Here's the basic idea: say you have a bunch of lines that intersect.

+IMAGE

 At each intersection point, draw an [equilateral polygon](https://en.wikipedia.org/wiki/Equilateral_polygon) centered on each point, whose sides are perpendicular to the lines.

+IMAGE

 Because of the way these polygons are constructed, you can always slide them together to fit into a seamless tiling pattern.
 This is the basic idea behind how all these tiling patterns are created.
 We say that this tiling pattern and this grid pattern are *dual* to each other, because they're secretly the same pattern.

+IMAGE

 Now, draw 5 sets of equally spaced parallel lines, each set tilted 360/5 = 72 degrees from the previous set.
 This special grid pattern is called a *pentagrid*.

+IMAGE

 de Bruijn discovered that the tiling pattern dual to the pentagrid is none other than the famous Penrose tiling!

+IMAGE

 If you shift each set of lines around, but maintain their spacing and orientation, you can create an infinite family of Penrose-like tilings.

+IMAGE

 And you can repeat this procedure for more than 5 sets or parallel lines!
 For example, with 7 sets of parallel lines, each set oriented at multiples of 360/7 degrees, you get a heptagrid.

+IMAGE

 And the dual tiling pattern is a quasiperidic pattern with 7-fold symmetry.

+IMAGE

 Pattern Collider uses this method to create many different quasiperiodic tiling patterns.